Program Contact: Frederick Staudmyer 203-582-6554

 Upon completion of the program, students should be able to demonstrate the following competencies:

-Please note: Current high school students, transfer students and matriculated Quinnipiac University students who wish to be considered for the BFA program should download a BFA application from the Film, Television and Media Arts page on Quinnipiac's website.
+Please note: Current high school students, transfer students and matriculated Quinnipiac University students who wish to be considered for the BFA program can access a BFA application on the Film, Television and Media Arts page on Quinnipiac's website.

 Admission Requirements: School of Communications